-Chronic back pain strongly recommends you do what it takes to get properly better or you'll start to suffer from even worse tingling and burning in your leg.
+Chronic back pain strongly recommends you do whatever it takes to get properly better or you'll start to suffer from even worse tingling and burning in your leg.

 Sometimes massaging bed rest may be necessary, especially if you are in severe pain, or you know it's not getting better.
 For non-severe lower back pain, bed rest will often aggravate the condition, but sometimes, for example if you are standing in an "antalgic posture" then modified bed rest is mandatory.
 Read more about what "modified" means at that massaging bed rest link.

 The alternative is often chronic back pain and perhaps leg pain.

 More on that pain in the groin and side or front of the leg.
 The Femoral nerve descends downwards in front of the spine, piercing the Psoas muscle and then, instead of passing backwards through the sciatic notch, continues down through the groin to the front of the leg.
 It too is the symptom of a neglected chronic back pain injury, especially in the older person.

 A lesion in the mid lumbar spine causes a deep severe ache in the thigh, often worse at night.
 No, it's not hip arthritis, a Femoral nerve lesion that untreated will cause severe chronic back pain, leg pain, weakness of the thigh muscle, the Quadriceps muscle, and numbness in the leg.